Kenneth Montgomery

-Kenneth Montgomery OBE (28 October 1943 – 5 March 2023) was a British conductor.
+Kenneth Montgomery OBE (28 October 1943 – 5 March 2023) was a British conductor active in the concert hall and opera house.
+He held music director positions in the UK, the Netherlands and the US.

+Life and career

 The only child of Lily and Tom Montgomery, his upbringing was in Wandsworth Parade, Belfast, and he attended the Royal Belfast Academical Institution.
 His musical studies were at the Royal College of Music.
-He studied with Sir Adrian Boult, and later continued to study conducting with Hans Schmidt-Isserstedt, Sergiu Celibidache, and Sir John Pritchard.
-His early conducting engagements included work at Glyndebourne Festival Opera, as an assistant conductor, assistant choral conductor and rehearsal pianist.
-He later served on the conducting staff at Sadler's Wells Opera.

-In 1973, Montgomery became music director of the Bournemouth Sinfonietta.
+He studied with Sir Adrian Boult, and later continued to study conducting with Hans Schmidt-Isserstedt in Hamburg, Sergiu Celibidache in Siena (1965–67), and Sir John Pritchard.
+His professional debut was conducting L'Elisir d'Amore for Glyndebourne Festival Opera, where he was staff conductor, assistant choral conductor and rehearsal pianist.
+He later served on the conducting staff at Sadler's Wells Opera, making his debut there in 1967 with Così fan tutte; he conducted the new production of Patience in 1969, eliciting “exemplary orchestral playing”.
+His debut with Netherlands Opera was for L'Ormindo in 1970.
+At Wexford he conducted Il re pastore in 1971, Oberon in 1972 and a rare revival of Donizetti's L'ajo nell'imbarazzo in 1973.
+He conducted the UK premieres by Opera Rara of Donizetti's Maria Padilla in April 1973, and of Mercadante's Orazi e Curiazi in April 1975 conducting the Bournemouth Sinfonietta, as well as Torquato Tasso at the Camden Festival in 1974.

+From 1970 to 1973 Montgomery was assistant conductor for the Bournemouth Symphony Orchestra and Bournemouth Sinfonietta, becoming music director of the latter in 1973.
 He was music director of Glyndebourne Touring Opera from 1975 to 1976, and continued with the ensemble as a guest conductor.
-In 1985, he became both artistic and musical director of Opera Northern Ireland.
-With the Ulster Orchestra, Montgomery served as its principal guest conductor, and in September 2006, the orchestra announced him as their principal conductor effective in September 2007, the first Belfast-born musician named as the orchestra's principal conductor.
-He concluded his principal conductorship of the Ulster Orchestra at the end of his three-year contract in 2010.
+In 1985, he became both artistic and musical director of Opera Northern Ireland, where his repertoire included Die Entführung aus dem Serail, The Marriage of Figaro, Così fan tutte, The Magic Flute, Faust and La bohème.
+With the Ulster Orchestra, Montgomery served as its principal guest conductor, and became principal conductor in September 2007, the first Belfast-born musician to be named in this role, continuing until 2010.